 - Layer styles and effects (Blending Options) are not supported.

-- In Photoshop, right-click on the layer and select Rasterize Layer Style.
+- In Photoshop, either right-click on the layer in question and select “Convert to Smart Object" or right-click on the layer and select Rasterize Layer Style.

 - Mask layers are not supported.

-- In Photoshop, right-click on the mask thumbnail and select Apply Layer Mask.
+- In Photoshop, either right-click on the layer in question and select “Convert to Smart Object" or right-click on the mask thumbnail and select Apply Layer Mask.

 - Text color settings might be reset during import.